 Q. You said the policy doesn’t cover people who plan their own tours.
 But ICs in most of the world do plan their own tours.
 We are hired as ICs to provide tours for companies who have sold them to the public as (for instance) City Highlights Tour, Neighborhoods Tour, Architecture Tour.
 Rarely do DMCs and tour operators have enough in-depth knowledge to plan a guided tour.
 We are the ones who plan our tour, decide the route and what to say.

 A. While you may plan the routing and decide the commentary for the tour, you are considered an Independent Contractor if you are not generating your own income stream.
-Generally, a DMC or other entity must pay the bills associated with the tour (meal, motor coach, guide) and you must “just” make it work while you are representing their company.
+Generally, a DMC or other entity must pay the bills associated with the tour (meal, motor coach, lodging, guide) and you must make it all work while you are representing their company.
 Essentially, you are considered an Independent Contractor if you are paid by a third party for your work.
-However, coverage does apply to guides who have been contacted directly by a client and a tour is provided for no more than four people.

 Q. How can I tell if I am working for a DMC as an employee, or as an IC (Independent Contractor)?